How does a polyurethane wood finish compare to a hardwax oil wood finishing product? Today we dive into the differences between the products.

 Hardwax oil allows for significantly easier repairs compared to polyurethane finish, which often requires a complete re-sand and re-finish.

 Most manufacturers recommend general cleaning by dusting, vacuuming, and damp cleaning using water or a cleaning solution.
 Each manufacturer recommends a specific cleaner.
-Using the wrong cleaner may affect the protection and performance of the applied hardwax oil finish.
+Using the wrong cleaner may affect the protection and performance of the applied hardwax oil finish, cutting down on the life of the surface.

 Many recommended cleaners may contain some type of oil in the soap formulation to nourish the oiled substrate during the cleaning.